 Look carefully for medical alert jewelry, especially around the wrist and neck.
 If personal identification is available, such as a wallet or purse, check for any information that might point to a medical condition, such as prescriptions, a medical card or, especially, for the insulin-dependent diabetic, small tuberculin syringes.

 Establish baseline vital signs.
 Evaluate BGL using glucometry if available.
 Check for scarring on the anterior abdomen from repeated insulin injections, and the presence of an insulin pump strapped to a pants belt.

 Most importantly, smelling alcohol on the breath is NOT a "rule out" finding!

-Therapeutic interventions for a hypoglycemic patient include oxygen and intravenous dextrose, usually 50% in water concentration.
-If the patient is noncooperative, it may be difficult to initiate IV access.
-Glucagon administered intramuscularly (IM) may be easier to deliver in such circumstances, although it may take time for the medication to take effect.
+Therapeutic interventions for a hypoglycemic patient include oxygen if the patient is hypoxix and intravenous dextrose, usually 50 percent in water concentration.
+If the patient is noncooperative, it may be difficult to initiate intravenous access.
+Glucagon administered intramuscularly may be easier to deliver in such circumstances, although it may take time for the medication to take effect.

 A patient with hyperglycemia may be dehydrated, as evidenced by tachycardia, tachypnea and possible hypotension.
 You may need to provide IV hydration in such circumstances.

 1. Diabetes Statistics.
 The American Diabetes Association. http://www.diabetes.org/diabetes-basics/statistics/ Updated April 1, 2016.
 Accessed October 20, 2016.